 If you live in a warm climate, landscaping and using your backyard can be very tricky.
-On one hand, you likely want to enjoy the hot weather, but on the other hand, it can be difficult to actually do this if temperatures are uncomfortably high and there’s no relief.
-Here are some landscaping ideas to help you create a comfortable backyard in a very hot climate.
+On the one hand, you likely want to enjoy the hot weather, but on the other hand, it can be challenging to do this if temperatures are high and uncomfortable with no relief.
+Here are some landscaping ideas to help you create a comfortable backyard in a scorching climate.

 Install some shade.

-One of the challenges with landscaping in a hot climate is that shade is essential, but many large, shady trees won’t grow in climates that are too hot, particularly if they are also dry.
-If this is the case for you, don’t give up – just build your own shade!
+One challenge with landscaping in a hot climate you will find shade is essential, but many large, shady trees have issues growing in environments that hot and are also dry.
+If this is the case for you, don’t give up, build your shade!
 There are plenty of other ways you can create a shady space in your backyard that will keep you comfortable.
-For example, you can add a covered patio to the back of your home, or you can install a pagoda in the middle of your yard as well.
+For example, you can add a covered patio to the back of your home, or you can install a pergola in the middle of your yard, as well.
 If you need, you can even hang fabric from the landscaping features you do have to create the shade you need.

 Don’t be afraid of water.

 If you live in a hot climate that frequently experiences draughts, you may think that you can’t incorporate water features into your yard at all.
 However, with some creativity, you can find a way to incorporate a small water feature into your yard without being wasteful.
-For example, instead of traditional sprinklers for your kids to run through, you could install a water fountain play area that you need to manually turn on, so you could only use it when there’s enough water to support it.
-You can also try very small fountains or ponds to get a taste of a water feature, just on a small scale.
-Many water features are now being designed to recycle water, so they are used in a way that isn’t wasteful.
+For example, instead of traditional sprinklers for your kids to run through, you could install a water fountain play area that you need to turn on manually, so you could only use it when there’s enough water to support it.
+You can also try tiny fountains or ponds to get a taste of a water feature, just on a small scale.
+Many water features are now being designed for recycling water, so they are used in a way that isn’t wasteful.

 Punctuate plants with rocks.

-When creating a garden in a hot climate, it can be difficult to create the depth and drama you are looking for.
-Because many drought tolerant plants are compact, it can be difficult to fill a whole yard with them.
+When creating a garden in a hot climate, it can be challenging to develop the depth and drama you are looking for.
+Because many drought-tolerant plants are compact, it can be challenging to fill a whole yard with them.
 However, there are many other ways to make your garden appealing.
 One of the best ways is to incorporate large rocks that would naturally occur in your area into your garden.
 If you’re going for a more refined look, you can also opt for sculptures and other pieces of art that you might find at a local garden shop.

 Use native grasses and succulents.